 Dismissal from Program

-Students on Academic Probation who do not attain the required 3.0 average after two semesters will be academically dismissed.
-Conditions for continuation in the graduate program must be recommended by the Advisor and the Chair/Director of the appropriate graduate program.
+Students on Academic Probation who do not attain the required 3.0 average after one semester will be academically dismissed.
 A student who accumulates two grades of "C" or below will be academically dismissed.

 Dismissal Appeal Process